 Assignment Possible Points

-Participation/Engagement 200

 Online Quizzes 300

 Hero's Journey Analysis 100

 Taming of the Shew Analysis 100

-Written Reviews 150 (75 points for each review)
+Written Reviews 200

-Midterm Exam 50
+Midterm Exam 100

-Final Exam 100
+Final Exam 200

 Total Points Possible = 1000

 Final Grades will be determined by calculating the total amount of points earned by you this semester.
 Using the scale below, your instructor will determine the corresponding letter grade.